-Tafraoute is a town in the Anti Atlas Mountains and is a bit of a tourist magnet.
+Tafraoute, a town high in the Anti Atlas Mountains, is a bit of a tourist magnet.
 We decided to go for a look and planned to do some walking and see the local sites.

 To get there we needed to use another Grand Taxi so we started the morning again at Mirleft chatting to locals.
 Soon enough we were back at Tiznit in the big dusty wasteground full of Mercedes 240’s.
 We then took a Petit Taxi to a bus company office but found the only bus to Tafraoute didn’t leave until late afternoon.
 We didn’t want to wait for hours which left us with one other option.
 Another Grand Taxi, and this time all of the way into the mountains.

 Mountain roads aren’t straight.
 And they tend to be rather precarious.
 Because of this they are often pretty frightening and we got pretty fed up with them when we were in Peru and Bolivia.
 So the prospect of undertaking this trip 7 up in a Mercedes 240 driven by a guy who most likely was in a rush (or a race maybe) was rather daunting.